Tani-2005/Personal-Introduction-Program/README.md

 ---

 ## Testing
-Tested with different names, ages, and hobbies to ensure correct output.
+Tested with names, ages, and hobbies to ensure correct output.